 Whenever you bring any changes to your system like installation of any new software or shell extension etc, you are most of the time asked to restart your computer.
-Always restarting your computer puts hindrance on your work and so to avoid that you use the Task Manager to End Task of the Explorer.
+Always restarting your computer puts a hindrance on your work and so to avoid that you use the Task Manager to End Task of the Explorer.
 This was the practice of most of the users but with the introduction of new versions of operating system, things have changed a lot.
-In windows 10, using the Start Menu and Taskbar you can easily get access to Exit Explorer instead of forcefully carrying out the work in Task Manager.
-The Exit Explorer is invisible in Windows 10 but in this post we will help you Exit and Restore Explorer in Windows 10.
+In Windows 10, using the Start Menu and Taskbar you can easily get access to Exit Explorer instead of forcefully carrying out the work in Task Manager.
+The Exit Explorer is invisible in Windows 10 but in this post, we will help you Exit and Restore Explorer in Windows 10.

 How to Find Hidden Secret Exit and Restore Explorer in Windows 10 Start Menu and Taskbar

 - Go to your Windows 10 Taskbar.

 - Now press and hold the combination of two keys – CTRL and SHIFT and right click on the vacant space of the Taskbar.

 - Now you will see the option at the bottom – Exit Explorer.

 - Exit Explorer is right there as the last option.